sciZer0/newdiscoveries/c/README.md

 In my opinion, in the most general sense,

-> **Work is any activity of System that is spending Energy (some resource).**
+> ### Work is any activity of System that is spending Energy (some resource).

 In other words,

 Work is any activity of System that requires Energy (some resource).

 On the other hand,

-> **Energy is the resource for System to do Work.**
+> ### Energy is the resource for System to do Work.

+And of course,

-Of course, Work and Energy have the same unit of measure.
+> ### Work and Energy have the same unit of measure.

+Importantly, there are Target Works and Non-Target Works.

+Target Work is a work that is the target for System to be doing while working.

+Non-Target Work is Work that isn't the target for System but is unavoidable for System to be doing while doing Target Work-- meaning is additional but unavoidable.

+Target Work of System is the outside Work of System in relation of some object.

+Non-Target Work is the inside Work of System that System must unavoidably be doing inside itself while doing Target Work.

+In other words,

+Non-Target Work is the inside Work of System that System must unavoidably be doing inside itself in order to have the possibility of doing its Target Work.

+Summarizing,

+Non-Target Work is unavoidable for System and the amount of Energy which is being spent on Non-Target Work is just the "additional energy-price" that System is unavoidably "paying" in order to have the possibility of doing its Target Work.

+Of course, not all of Energies are spent on (are converted into) the Target Works.
+Those Energies that are spent on Non-Target Works, we consider our losses.

 --

 ## 2.2.
 New Concept of Work and New Concept of Energy

-Importantly, when a System using its resources is pushing an object in a certain direction during some time, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.
+Importantly, when System using its resources is pushing an object in a certain direction during some time, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.

+Each pusshing done by System requires Energy (some resource).

+Each pusshing done by System is spending Energy (some resource).

 In my opinion,

-> **Work is the process when a System using its resources is pushing an object with a certain Force during some time.**
+> **Work is the process when a System using its resources is pushing an object with a certain effort during some time.**

 On the other hand,